Mugisha20000/https-ethiennemugisha35.wixsite.com-my-site-11/README.md

 ├── README.md
 │
 └── images/
+    ├── 1.png
+    ├── 2.png
-    ├── homepage.png
+    ├── 3.png
-    ├── product-page.png
+    ├── 4.png
-    └── contact-page.png
+    └── AboutUs5.png
 ```

 ---

+# Project Objectives Achieved

+✅ Homepage created

+✅ Product/Menu page created

+✅ About page created

+✅ Contact page created

+✅ Shopping cart functionality implemented

+✅ Product images added

+✅ Responsive design achieved

+✅ GitHub repository created

+✅ Markdown documentation completed

+✅ Screenshots included

+---

 # Conclusion

-The MUGISHA Restaurant website successfully demonstrates the use of a No-Code platform to build a modern e-commerce restaurant website.
-The project includes all required pages, menu products, contact information, shopping cart functionality, and GitHub documentation.
-The website provides customers with an engaging and convenient way to explore Italian cuisine and interact with the restaurant online.
+The MUGISHA Restaurant project successfully demonstrates the use of a No-Code platform to build a professional restaurant e-commerce website.

+The website provides customers with an engaging platform to explore menu items, learn about the restaurant, contact the business, and interact with the shopping cart system.

+This project strengthened my skills in website design, e-commerce development, GitHub documentation, and digital business presentation.

 ---